Improving the quality of life for patients diagnosed with serious illness

 How can Palliative Care help?

-- Improving pain management for patients with pain related to serious and possible life-limiting illnesses.
+- Improving pain management for patients with pain that is related to serious and possible life-limiting illnesses.

 - Aligning treatment with what matters to you.
 This may include starting some therapies or diagnostic tests and discontinuing others.